jeremysalwen/HaliteClustering/readme.txt

       - hardClustering = 0 means that the algorithm will do soft-clustering (one point can belong to more than one cluster).
       - the default value for initialLevel is 1.
       - dim specifies the dimension of the input data.
 The demo provided has dimension 12 data
-      - distinct forms of memory management are possible by changing the memoryMode parameter. "memory==0" means that both the dataset and the tree will be put in main memory. "memory==1" means that only the tree will be put in main memory. "memory==2" means that neither the database nor the tree will be put in main memory.
+      - distinct forms of memory management are possible by changing the memoryMode parameter. "memory==0" means that both the dataset and the tree will be put in main memory. "memory==1" means that only the tree will be put in main memory. "memory==2" means that only the dataset will be put in main memory. "memory==3" means that neither the database nor the tree will be put in main memory.

 Example: make demo (Linux or Mac OS), runExample.bat (Windows).